-In an anachronistic story, Pseudo-Callisthenes (first century C.E.) speaks of the ploughing under of the Samaritan temple on Mount Gerizim, which actually took place about 110 B.C.E.
+In an anachronistic story, Pseudo-Callisthenes (1st century C.E.) speaks of the ploughing under of the Samaritan temple on Mount Gerizim, which actually took place about 110 B.C.E.

 In this story, which is pushed back to the time of Alexander the Great, the Jewish high priest is reported to have told Alexander:

 We serve one eloahim who created heaven and earth and all things in them.
 But no man is able to tell his name.
 (Ps.-Cal., 2:24)

 Josephus, a contemporary of Philo and Pseudo-Callisthenes, in a discussion of the sacred name, likewise tells us that it was “unlawful” in his day for him to speak it.
 (Jos.
 Antiq.
 2:12:4)

 In his discussion of the Ten Commandments, Josephus would not even write the commandments down but instead resorted to paraphrasing.
 He justified his action by telling his readers:

 These words it is not permitted us to state explicitly, to the letter, but we will indicate their purport.
 (Josephus Antiquities 3:5:4)